PackageGuard 1.6.1

 "Package/[1.0,2.0)" 1.0 ≤ v < 2.0

-You can also tell PackageGuard to allow all packages from a particular feed, even if a package on that feed doesn't meet the licenses or packages listed under allow.
+You can tell PackageGuard to allow all packages from a particular feed, even if a package on that feed doesn't meet the licenses or packages listed under allow.
 Just add the element feeds under the allow element and specify a wildcard pattern that matches the name or URL of the feed.

 {